 Joe Pojman, executive director of the anti-abortion Texas Alliance for Life, said the ruling struck down “common-sense regulations to protect the health and safety of women at substandard abortion facilities.”

 Abortion-rights supporters “are milking this issue and they’ve painted a very distorted picture of the situation facing low-income women,” said Joe Pojman, executive director of the Texas Alliance for Life, which opposes abortion.
-“There are family-planning dollars available than in any time in the recent past.”
+“There are more family-planning dollars available than in any time in the recent past.”

 Joe Pojman, executive director of Texas Alliance for Life, which opposes abortion, praised the ruling because he said it will lead to safer clinics.